At TS Pumps we supply an impressive range of Centrifugal Pumps suited to a variety of applications, such as industrial and hygienic to name but a few.

 Our range of Centrifugal Pumps can typically handle solids up to 6mm in diameter.

-Failing to run your Centrifugal Pump to its BEP can cause a list of problems for your pump, including reducing the life span of your pump seals, bearings and impeller.
-This includes running your pump too far on either side of the BEP (too low or too high).
-BEP ensures a Centrifugal Pump is running as efficiently as possible which reduces energy costs, improves pump life and lowers maintenance costs.
+Failing to run your Centrifugal Pump to its BEP (best efficiency point) can cause a list of problems for your pump, including reducing the life span of your pump seals, bearings and impeller.
+This includes running your pump too far either side of the BEP, either too low or too high.
+BEP ensures that your Centrifugal Pump is running as efficiently as possible which reduces energy costs, improves pump life and lowers maintenance costs.

 The Centrifugal BEP is typically marked on the performance curve provided with your pump.
-If you need assistance finding out the BEP for your Centrifugal Pump, please contact the sales team: [email protected]
+Contact our sales team if you need assistance in finding out the BEP for your Centrifugal Pump.

-The first piece of information that we’ll need is the application you’re pumping.
+In order to spec your Centrifugal Pump, the first piece of information that we’ll need is the application you’re pumping.
 We need to know exactly what you want your pump to achieve.
-We’ll also need to know if you’ve got any additional requirements specific to your application, such as if you require the pump to be ATEX rated (which may be needed if pumping hazardous products or the pump is situated in a hazardous environment).
+We’ll also need to know if you’ve got any additional requirements specific to your application, such as if you require the pump to be ATEX rated.
+This may be needed if pumping hazardous products, or if the pump is situated in a hazardous environment.

 We’ll also need to know the following details: